elysiajs/documentation/docs/blog/elysia-supabase.md

 Great!
 Now we can extract `user_id` from our cookie using **supabase.auth.getUser**

 ## Derive
-Our code work fine for now, but let's paint the little picture.
+Our code work fine for now, but let's paint a little picture.

-Let's say you have so many routes the require authorization like this, requiring you to extract the `userId`, it means that you will have a lot of duplicated code here, right?
+Let's say you have so many routes that require authorization like this, requiring you to extract the `userId`, it means that you will have a lot of duplicated code here, right?

 Luckily, Elysia is specially designed to tackle this problem.